mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 Logical API service: **Commit Notification**

-The HTTP request **PATCH /transfers/**_{ID}_ is use d by a Switch to update the state of an earlier reserved transfer, if the Payee FSP has requested a commit notification when the Switch has completed processing of the transfer.
-The _{ID}_ in the URI should contain the transferId (see Table 29) that was used for the creation of the transfer.
+The HTTP request **PATCH /transfers/**_{ID}_ is used by a Switch to update the state of an earlier reserved transfer, if the Payee FSP has requested a commit notification when the Switch has completed processing of the transfer.
+The _{ID}_ in the URI should contain the transferId (see Table 30) that was used for the creation of the transfer.
 Please note that this request does not generate a callback.
-See Table 30 for data model.
+See Table 31 for data model.

-###### Table 30
+###### Table 31

 | **Name** | **Cardinality** | **Type** | **Description** |
 | --- | --- | --- | --- |
 | **completedTimestamp** | 1| DateTime | Time and date when the transaction was completed |
 | **transferState** | 1 | TransferState | State of the transfer |
 | **extensionList** | 0..1 | ExtensionList | Optional extension, specific to deployment. |

-**Table 30 –- PATCH /transfers/_{ID}_ data model**
+**Table 31 –- PATCH /transfers/_{ID}_ data model**

 #### 6.7.4 Callbacks